 \subsection{Further Discussion}

-In the end of this paper, we touch on three further issues that complement our results but are somewhat detached from our main theorem. \begin{description} •[Numerical approximations of the thresholds.]
-In \cref{sec:approximations} we explain how mathematics software can be used to get approximations for the values $γ_{k,ℓ}$, which have been characterised only implicitely. •[Speed of convergence.]
+At the end of this paper, we touch on three further issues that complement our results but are somewhat detached from our main theorem. \begin{description} •[Numerical approximations of the thresholds.]
+In \cref{sec:approximations} we explain how mathematics software can be used to get approximations for the values $γ_{k,ℓ}$, which have been characterised only implicitly. •[Speed of convergence.]
 In \cref{sec:exp-speed-of-convergence} we provide experimental results with finite table sizes to demonstrate how quickly the threshold behaviour emerges. •[Constructing orientations] In \cref{sec:khosla-lsa} we examine the LSA algorithm by Khosla for insertion of elements, adapted to our hashing scheme.
-Experiments suggest an expected constant runtime per element as long as the load is bounded away from the threshold, i.e. $c < γ_{k,ℓ} - ε$ for some $ε > 0$. \end{description}
+Experiments suggest an expected constant running time per element as long as the load is bounded away from the threshold, i.e.\ $c < γ_{k,ℓ} - ε$ for some $ε > 0$. \end{description}